Aliases for KHDRBS1 Gene

 GeneCards Summary for KHDRBS1 Gene

 KHDRBS1 (KH Domain Containing, RNA Binding, Signal Transduction Associated 1) is a Protein Coding gene.
+Diseases associated with KHDRBS1 include mental retardation, autosomal dominant 18 and spinal muscular atrophy.
 Among its related pathways are Translational Control and Prolactin Signaling Pathway.
-GO annotations related to this gene include RNA binding and protein complex binding.
+GO annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is QKI.

 UniProtKB/Swiss-Prot for KHDRBS1 Gene